 Applying the Dry Rub:

-- Mix the rub ingredients in a small bowl to combine and slice butter.
-Loosen the skin from the turkey legs and breast by running your fingers under the skin to separate it, but leaving it in place.
+- Mix the rub ingredients in a small bowl to combine.
+Loosen the skin from the turkey legs and breast by running your fingers under the skin to separate it, but leave it in place.
 Don't worry about the wings.
 Spread 1-2 tablespoons all over the leg portions, including under the skin.
 Rub 3-4 tablespoons all over the breast portion (skin side and underneath).
 Finish each piece by sprinkling with any remaining rub on top of the skin.
 About the wings: If you know someone at your table will want the wing portion, season those as well.
 Otherwise, roast the wings with the backbone without seasoning and for making stock and gravy.

 - Arrange the turkey breast and leg quarters on a rimmed baking sheet, cover and refrigerate for 48-36 hours, if possible, but at least 24 hours.
 Uncover the last 12 hours for crispier skin when baked.